peteseta/physics-ia/main.typ

 // frequency - ± whatever % from the search window of the FFT

 #align(center)[*#smallcaps("Qualitative Observations")*]
-- I observed that plucking near the ends of the string created a harsher, "tinny" sound.
+- It was observed that plucking near the ends of the string created a harsher, "tinny" sound.
 On the other hand, plucking near the middle of the string created a fuller sound.
 - This contrast is likely a result of a change in harmonic composition, where the